 You can withdraw your consent at any time on our cookie consent page.Configure your cookie settings and confirm to save your settings.
 You can withdraw or change your consent at any time on our cookie consent page.

-The TWINSCAN NXT:1980Di delivers high productivity and reliability for volume production at sub-10 nm nodes with global system uptime >97%.
+The TWINSCAN NXT:1980Di delivers high productivity and reliability for volume production at advanced nodes with a global system uptime of >97%.

 ArF light source